Headteacher - Miss K Robinson , Fryston Road, Castleford, West Yorkshire, WF10 3EP

 PAINTING - DRAWING - SKETCHING - COLOUR MIXING - SHADE & TONE - HIGHLIGHT - PRINTING - OBSERVATION

-Look at what we learn in art...
+Look at what we have been doing in art and design...

 FAMOUS IN THIS FIELD